-Our August book club title, The Vintner’s Daughter appeals to wine buffs and lovers of historical fiction alike by combining a fascinating look into the world of old and new wine making, with actual events in history and a bit of romance.
+The August book title, The Vintner’s Daughter appeals to wine buffs and lovers of historical fiction alike by combining a fascinating look into the world of old and new wine making, with actual events in history and a bit of romance.
 The Vintner’s Daughter will inspire you to open a bottle of wine while reading, just be careful not to spill on the pages of the book as the story draws you in!

 Set in the1890’s in both France and America, The Vintner’s Daughter follows one young woman’s steadfast quest to carry on her father’s legacy and become a Vintner.
 The story opens in the Loire Valley where you are introduced to Sara Thibault, a strong-willed and lively young lady who knows what she wants in life, to follow in the footsteps of her winemaker father in their Chenin Blanc vineyards near Vouvray.
 Sara’s intense passion for wine is felt with each descriptive passage that Harnisch writes, completely transporting you to the vineyards of the Loire Valley.